 Sometimes I wonder why I just don’t ask a simple question such as, “what are safety behaviours?”
 Oh no, not me I like to ask deeper questions!
-So, this blog is kind of an opinion piece but more ramblings about reading and interpretation.
 Apologies in advance if I go off track.
 Writing is thinking and consolidating knowledge after all!

-Is avoidance behavior always related to fear and is it always something that always needs to be extinguished?
+Is avoidance behavior always related to fear and is fear always something that always needs to be extinguished?

-Of course I would say yes, because even though the FAM is an amazing conceptual model, to me it still categorises patients into a fear avoidance framework.
-Now the Vlaeyen and colleagues had always stressed the point the FAM was never intended to be a final model.
+My immediate thought would be yes, because even though the FAM is an amazing conceptual model, to me it still categorises patients into a fear avoidance framework.
+Now Vlaeyen and colleagues had always stressed the point the FAM was never intended to be a final model.
 They welcomed adaptation, development and evolution, but at the same time it was still brilliant for helping individuals that had developed a phobia type presentation to movement, particularly with back pain.

 The FAM by Vlaeyen & Linton, (2000) proposed 2 avenues that individuals experience following injury.
 1) Pain following an injury is perceived as unpleasant but not catastrophic.
 As such the individual engages in appropriate behavioural restriction and gradually increases activity towards recovery, or 2) individuals appraise pain as threatening and potentially catastrophic, which can be influenced by negative affect and threatening illness information, resulting in the development of fear of pain leading to avoidance behavior, hypervigilance to bodily sensations, functional disability and depression resulting in a perpetuation of the cycle.